 Cannabis poses as many benefits for children as for adults.
 It helps children worldwide with painful long-term illnesses like epilepsy, AIDS and cancer.
-For children like six-year-old Bella Chinonis of Michigan, CBD oil helps manage severe seizures, bringing a level of comfort to life.
+For children, CBD oil helps manage severe seizures, bringing a level of comfort to life.
 However, the benefits and technicalities of cannabis prescriptions for children are often misunderstood.

 Medical marijuana has some applications for pediatric care, including: